mirajavora/blog.mirajavora.com/source/_posts/2012-07-08-auto-wire-up-your-model-binders-asp.net-mvc.markdown

 title: "Auto Wire-Up Your Model Binders ASP.NET MVC"
 date: 2012-07-08 12:25:00 +0000
 comments: true
+summary: "Model binding in MVC attempts to map values from IValueProviders to your specified model.
+The value providers (FormValueProvider, QueryStringValueProvider, HttpFileCollectionValueProvider, RouteDataValueProvider, JsonValueProviderFactory … ) abstract the actual value retrieval and binders then handle the value mapping onto the model.
+You can create custom model binders to abstract and centralise complex mapping logic that would otherwise end up in your controllers or services.
+When dealing with a larger number of binders, it is good to refactor common logic and enable wiring up of the new binders easily.
+Instead of having to register each binder one-by-one in global or prefix the type in the actions, we can create our own model binder broker to replace the default MVC DefaultModelBinder."
 categories: [C#, MVC, ASP.NET, Visual Studio]
 ---